sriharikrishna/radolc/README.md

 gradients, the Jacobian matrix, the Hessian matrix, Jacobian × vector products, and Hessian × vector products.

-This document serves as a brief introduction to radolc's interface calls to ADOL-C drivers and demostrates how to preare your code for differentiation.
+This document serves as a brief introduction to radolc's interface calls to ADOL-C drivers and demonstrates how to prepare your code for differentiation.
 It is based on a similar document for ADOL-C itself [4].
 A description on how the interface was created is provided in [2].
 [1] and [3] are good resources on automatic differentiation (also popularly called autodiff).

 # Installation within R
 ```r